 - Flip over and season the other side with the remaining salt and black pepper.

 - Sprinkle half of the 1 Tbsp all-purpose flour (plain flour) on one side of the salmon and coat evenly.
-Tip: Coating the salmon with flour helps it retain its umami flavor and juiciness.
+Tip: Coating the salmon with flour helps retain its umami flavor and juiciness.
 It also helps absorb the sauce and thickens it.

 To Cook the Salmon